invisibleroads/invisibleroads-tutorials/life-reminders-list.rst

 -----------------------------------------
 | 11/28/2015
 | Standing up for myself means saying no and refusing to be treated a certain way and telling the other person to treat me better.
-| It means negotiating for what I want.
+| Negotiate for what I want.
+| Protect what is important to me.